 The Culture and Communication Graduate committee (the CCGC) is the School of Culture and Communication's Graduate Student Association.
-It is an independent, student-run committee which aims to provide fair and equitable representation for all graduate students within the School.
+It is an independent, student-run committee which aims to provide fair and equitable representation for all graduate researchers within the School.
 Formerly known as Dis/course, the committee receives funding from both the University of Melbourne Graduate Student Association (GSA) and from the School itself.
-With this support, the CCGC works to build a spirit of collegiality among graduate students and provide support and training for both research and coursework students.
-This includes running a variety of social events; acting as the graduate student voice within both the school and the university; running a weekly seminar series that provides graduate students with an opportunity to present their work to peers in a supportive and friendly environment; and providing workshops aimed at giving assistance to graduate students with various aspects of academic life.
+With this support, the CCGC works to build a spirit of collegiality among graduate researchers and provide support and training for both research and coursework students.
+This includes running a variety of social events; acting as the graduate researcher voice within both the school and the university; running a weekly seminar series that provides graduate researchers with an opportunity to present their work to peers in a supportive and friendly environment; and providing workshops aimed at giving assistance to graduate researchers with various aspects of academic life.

-The CCGC holds a seminar for graduate students on Friday afternoons during semester.
-These informal seminars provide an opportunity to workshop new material, meet with other students, and finish off the working week with wine and cheese.
+The CCGC holds a seminar for graduate researchers on Thursday lunchtimes during semester.
+These informal seminars provide an opportunity to workshop new material and to meet with other students.
 This seminar is also a great forum for confirmation and completion hurdle requirements.
 Seminars will generally consist of two 20-minute papers or one 40-minute completion seminar, with time for questions.
-The seminar is currently being held at 4pm on Fridays, in John Medley (Building 191), 4th Floor Linkway Room, and food and beverages are always provided.
+The seminar is currently being held at 1pm on Thursdays, usually in John Medley (Building 191), 4th Floor Linkway Room.

 CCGC Executive and representation

-- School Research and Research Training: Sarah Richardson
+- School Research and Research Training: Sarah Fantini

 Join the CCGC